dannydes/dannydes.github.io/_posts/2015-12-25-christmas-reflection.md

 as a time to reflect on both yourself and those who surround you - followed by our country and the world out there.

-It's time for change - put some time into helping others, animals, our environment, our society in general..
+It's time for change - put some time into helping other people, animals, our environment, our society in general..
 It doesn't take much to make a difference.

 I wish you a Christmas full of love and joy!